Updated: Aug 31

 The development of "space objects" for instance, is not just a fun exercise that develops imagination, focus and joint attention.
 Space objects are a prerequisite skill for any future improvisation work where agreement must be spontaneous and objects must be created in the moment.
 Space objects are also used in many circle warm-up games involving object transformation.

 Spolin's theater games have 3 essential parts: focus, sidecoaching and evaluation.

-Focus is the problem presented and the attention to acheive the goal with partners.
+Focus is the problem presented and the attention to achieve the goal with partners.

-The term "side coaching" is what the teacher does, calling out comments to keep players focused.
-Sidecoaching has similarities to the "prompting, fading, shaping" method typically used to teach all types of skills to people on the spectrum from verbal behavior to motor imitation to advanced social skills.
+The term "side coaching" refers to what the teacher does, calling out comments to keep players focused.
+Side coaching has similarities to the "prompting, fading, shaping" method typically used to teach a wide range of skills to people on the spectrum (ranging from one-step motor imitation to verbal behavior to social skills).
 Spolin gives suggested sidecoaching remarks in boldface on the right hand side of the page to get us started.

 Evaluation!
 This part is often given short shrift due to time limitations and difficulty but it is so important.
 For Spolin, evaluation is not a critical or judgemental evaluation but has to do with the focus: was the goal achieved?
 Teaching people on the spectrum how to look at work and make informed judgements is a skill that takes "prompting, fading and shaping!" but think of the benefits of this beyond the theater workshop!